cchinchole/chincholeSSL/README.md

 4. make install - Installs the libraries to /usr/local/lib and /usr/local/include

 ## Example Usage ##
-*For more details, review the examples folder*
+*For more details, review the examples folder*\
+Note: you can use the global include header "cssl/cssl.hpp or include the modules needed directly.\
 ### AES ###
 ```cpp
     #include "cssl/crypto/aes.hpp"